rust-lang/rfcs/text/3703-wrapping-from.md

 ## What about using `From<Wrapping<T>>` instead of a new trait?

-Coherent makes this one less appetizing.
+Coherence makes this one less appetizing.

 With a new trait, one can do this outside `core`
 ```rust